-We generate revenue primarily when diners place an order on our Platforms.
+We generate revenue primarily when diners place an order on one of the Platforms.
 We recognize revenue from diner orders when orders are delivered.
+In the case of diner subscription fees, revenue is recognized when payment for the monthly subscription is received.
 Our revenue consists primarily of transaction fees, comprised of fees received from restaurants (determined as a percentage of the total food sales, net of any diner promotions or refunds to diners) and diner fees.
-We also generate revenue from setup and integration fees collected from certain restaurants to onboard them onto the Platforms (these are recognized on a straight-line basis over the anticipated period of benefit, currently determined to be two years) and subscription fees from restaurants that opt to pay a monthly fee in lieu of a lump sum setup and integration fees.
+During the periods presented in this Form 10-Q, we also generated revenue from setup and integration fees collected from certain restaurants to onboard them onto the Platforms (these are recognized on a straight-line basis over the anticipated period of benefit, currently determined to be two years) and subscription fees from restaurants that opt to pay a monthly fee in lieu of a lump sum setup and integration fee.
 Additionally, we sell gift cards and recognize revenue upon gift card redemption.
 Revenue also includes, to a significantly lesser extent, grocery diner fees (since the launch of this service in select markets in March 2017), and fees for restaurant marketing and data services.

-Cost and Expenses
+Cost and Expenses: